 Base your choice of duct tape on the level of tensile and adhesive strength best suited to your project.
 For home repairs, you’ll want a tape that will not leak, peel off, or tear.
 This often requires a higher thread count and strong rubber-based glue.
 For craft projects, you may want a lower strength tape, so you can rip, remove, and manipulate it easily.
 A polymer-based adhesive and thinner cotton layer may serve you better in this case.

-Duct tape can be especially helpful for repairs that require a tight, flexible, waterproof bond.
-Duct tapes are coated with clear plastic over the fabric layer.
-This coating is often waterproof, or at least weather-resistant.
-However, be aware that even waterproof duct tape can fail in certain situations.
-Extreme temperatures and excess humidity can affect both the adhesive bond and its water-repelling powers, causing duct tape to peel or melt.
+Speaking of the great outdoors, duct tape can be especially helpful for repairs that require a tight, yet flexible, waterproof bond.
+All commercial-grade tapes are coated with clear plastic over the fabric layer.
+This coating is often waterproof or weather-resistant but make sure the label states this outright.
+Even if it does, be aware that some waterproof duct tape can still fail in certain situations.
+Extreme temperatures and excess humidity can affect both the adhesive bond and its water-repelling powers, causing duct tape to peel prematurely or melt into the surface.

 Ease of Use

 Duct tape’s stickiness and stretchiness are its greatest strengths.
 The trick is finding a product with just the right blend of those qualities to suit your needs and projects.
 Even heavy-duty duct tapes should peel and rip easily and cleanly off the roll, preferably by hand.
-Certain tapes will rip both vertically and horizontally, for maximum ease and range of use.
+Certain tapes (like those made by 3M) will rip both vertically and horizontally, for maximum ease and range of use.
 The adhesive should firmly adhere to whatever surface you are taping, but it shouldn’t stick to itself as you peel it off the roll.
-Many duct tapes lift and remove cleanly after they are placed and pressed down.
-As noted above, however, high heat, the passage of time, and other surface factors can make duct tape more difficult to remove.
+Many duct tapes will lift and remove cleanly after they are placed and pressed down.
+Just remember that time, heat, and other surface factors can cause the adhesive to melt, making it harder and messier to remove.

 Our Top Picks